What Does Tools & Equipment Insurance Cover?

 Coverage will not usually apply if the tools are stolen from a worksite unless they were stolen from a secure, locked storage facility.

 There may also be geographical limits in your tools and equipment insurance policy, so if you work abroad, you should check your policy to see whether coverage will still apply.

 How to Make the Most out of this Insurance?

 To make the most out of this insurance coverage you should investigate coverage for hired or rented items.
 These rented items are covered just as your personal ones are.

-Remember, insurance is on your side if you take the time to do the proper research.
-For more free, easy to understand, and quality information, sign up for the monthly SmartCompliance newsletter.
+Remember, insurance is on your side if you have the right tool to track your coverage.
+For more free, easy-to-understand, and quality information, sign up for the monthly SmartCompliance newsletter.